2018 24 Hours of Le Mans: Early evening to night

 As night fell, Kobayashi passed Buemi to return to the lead of the race.
 The No. 91 Porsche of Makowiecki was elevated to second in LMGTE Pro ahead of the No. 93 of Nick Tandy after a routine sequence of pit stops.
-Matevos Isaakyan had an anxious moment with a rear suspension failure on the No. 17 SMP car at the entrance to the Porsche Curves.
+Matevos Isaakyan had an anxious moment with a rear suspension failure on the No. 17 SMP car at the entrance to the second part of the double-left hand in the Porsche Curves.
 The car speared backwards into a tyre barrier to the outside of the track and sustained damage.
 Isaakyan could not get the car moving and contacted his team for advice on how it could be made mobile.
 Marshals pushed the car behind a barrier and repairs were made to its rear.
 Isaakyan retired after an engine bay fire.
 The retirement of the SMP vehicle elevated the Rebellion cars of Laurent and the recovering Lotterer to third and fourth and Vergne's LMP2-leading G-Drive car to fifth overall.
 Porsche's control on the first three positions in LMGTE Pro was broken after Tandy's No. 93 car was forced into the garage with an electrical problem.
 Early in the tenth hour, the No. 8 Toyota of Buemi incurred a one-minute stop-and-go penalty for speeding in a slow zone, dropping the car two minutes, ten seconds behind Conway's No. 7 car.
 Philipp Eng's No. 81 BMW relinquished its hold on third place in LMGTE Pro due to a broken damper losing him 11 minutes in the garage.

-As the race approached its midway point, Alonso lowered the deficit to the race-leading No. 7 Toyota to 1 minute and 16 seconds and Roman Rusinov's G-Drive car led by one lap over Lapierre in LMP2.
+As the race approached its midway point, Alonso lowered the deficit to Lopez's race-leading No. 7 Toyota to 1 minute and 16 seconds and Roman Rusinov's G-Drive car led by one lap over Lapierre in LMP2.
 Christensen in the No. 92 Porsche was 1 minute, 53 seconds ahead of his teammate Bruni in LMGTE Pro and Andlauer's No. 77 Dempsey-Proton held sway over Bleekemolen's Keating Ferrari in LMGTE Am.
 During the 13th hour, Menezes drove the No. 3 Rebellion car to the garage for a nine-minute repair to its underfloor.
 He ceded third place to Jani's No. 1 car.
 José Gutiérrez crashed the No. 40 G-Drive car at the exit to the Porsche Curves and ricocheted onto the circuit facing oncoming traffic.
 Gutiérrez was unhurt; the damage to the car caused its retirement and a local slow zone was enforced.
 The slow zone increased López's lead over Alonso to two minutes.
 Soon after Jani came to the pit lane to repair his car's underbody and emerged after a nine-minute pit stop in fourth place, behind his teammate Menezes.
 Fisichella brought the Spirit of Race Ferrari into third in LMGTE Am drivers and drew closer to Bleekemolen in second.